oak-hu/oak-hu.github.io/content/2024-2025/Knowledge & Reality.md

 ## Week 7: Modality

 This one is bad; Daniel concluded that he should change this week's reading list.
 I wish I'd found some discussion of Atomicity as a logical principle.
 Also not sure whether 'the way X is' is unique.
-Daniel's unthinking example: 'One of the ways that she annoys me is that she always second-guesses me' (which we laughed for a bit at).
+Daniel's unthinking example: 'One of the ways that she annoys me is that she always second-guesses me'.
 <iframe src="https://drive.google.com/file/d/1Y2cL-scTE2GIEAR4g6Q-jDg-lZskvpBf/preview" width="640" height="480" allow="autoplay"></iframe>

 ## Week 8: Social Kinds